Tag Archives: Dropbox

 Google Docs (AKA Google Drive) – Google Docs is a great tool for collaborating on documents as well as sharing final results on the Web.
 It also helps with version control.
 Google Docs is accessed through the Web, and you can control access to documents; this access can be from a public setting to only specific people.
 Google Drive is where you can access all the documents shared with you.

-The most powerful aspect of this tool in my opinion is the collaboration feature.
+The most powerful aspect of this tool, in my opinion, is the collaboration feature.
 By using a Google document, a team can edit a document all at the same time.
-For example, instead of distributing a meeting agenda, the meeting agenda is create in Google Docs, and participants can add to it prior to the meeting and as the meeting is in progress.
+For example, instead of distributing a meeting agenda, the meeting agenda is created in Google Docs, and participants can add to it prior to the meeting and as the meeting is in progress.
 The agenda then easily moves from agenda status to minute status.

 As with other tools preferred Google Docs accounts are added to the RMR roster.
 Google Docs can be accessed at https://drive.google.com/ Note: Google Docs is free.